Debatable Lands: "Border reiver" clans

+Division between England and Scotland

-In 1552, Commissioners from Scotland and England met and divided the Debatable Lands between England and Scotland, with a line, known as the Scots' Dike, drawn from Esk to Sark, abolishing the Debatable Lands' de facto independence from either crown.
+In 1552, commissioners from Scotland and England met and divided the Debatable Lands between England and Scotland, with a line, known as the Scots' Dike, drawn from Esk to Sark, abolishing the Debatable Lands' de facto independence from either crown.
+Regent Arran gave John Maxwell of Terregles £200 Scots in 1553 towards the building of "a dyke upun the Marches of this realm of the ground once called Debatable".

 Since then, the Anglo-Scottish border has remained essentially unchanged.
 The 1552 division of the Debatable Lands, the Scots' Dike and the several changes to the status of Berwick-upon-Tweed between the thirteenth to fifteenth centuries until it finally became English in 1482, remains the only significant alterations to the border agreed in the 1237 Treaty of York.

+The French diplomat Henri Cleutin described visits by the Regent Mary of Guise to the area in the 1550s.
+Cleutin wrote to Antoine de Noailles, the French ambassador in London, about the Graham Family who were at the centre of troubles.
+Richard Graham and his son William Graham, two English members of the family occupied Priory lands at Canonbie, and had expelled John Graham, the Scottish owner or tenant.
+Cleutin commanded a unit of cavalry during the Regent's progresses.

-In 1590 James VI of Scotland declared that the Debatable lands and the lands of Canonbie were annexed to the crown, and he set new leases to various landowners.
+In 1590 James VI of Scotland declared that the Debatable Lands and the lands of Canonbie were annexed to the crown, and he set new leases to various landowners.